-Forward-looking leaders are addressing the competing challenges of equity, affordability, and utilization of low-carbon energy by establishing partnerships and programs to make their cities smarter, greener, and stronger.
-We will have a discussion among public sector innovators and key partners taking on these challenges.
+Forward-looking leaders are addressing the competing goals of productive, affordable, low-carbon energy by establishing partnerships and programs to make their cities smarter and greener.
+We will have a discussion among public, private and non-profit innovators that are taking on these challenges.

 Utilities are under pressure to modernize the grid using intelligent systems to achieve resilience and reliability.
 We will explore the best ways to achieve a smart and green grid, as the share of the population living in urban areas grows and decentralized power producers proliferate.

 10:05 AM – 10:35 AM